BecaLParker/BecaLParker/README.md

 | _"You delivered an amazing process, demonstrating the effort you have invested in learning test triangulation. [...]
 I believe you are at the stage where you can employ your process in the wild."_ | _"You regularly read the stack trace to ensure that you are up-to-date on all possible bugs [...] and used the output discrepancies to reason about the changes you’d make to your code."_| _"You chose descriptive names that communicated the intention behind your code, improving its human interpretation and thus its changeability.
 The same goes for your test names.
 Well done!"_|

 ### My working practices
-- I grow collaboratively
 - Comfortable using GitHub processes for team collaboration on code base
   - PR merge conflict resolution
   - Raising issues and tickets on GitHub project boards
   - Travis and heroku for CI and CD
 - Comfortable using online tools to diagram, explore user stories and plan in teams
-  - I thrive in Pair-programming and mob environments
+- I thrive in pair-programming and mob environments
 - I participate with and evolve team rituals (stand-ups, retros etc)

 ### Technologies I've worked with

-- Operating systems:
+Operating systems:
   - OSX and Windows

-- Terminal:
+Terminal:
   - comfortable on Linux command line
   - strong git command line
   - some basic Powershell knowledge

-- Languages (in order of proficiency):
+Languages (in order of proficiency):
 - Ruby
 - Javascript
 - SQL
 - C#
-  - Typescript
+- TypeScript
-  - Take a look through [my GitHub repos](https://github.com/BecaLParker?tab=repositories) or [my Codewars solutions](https://www.codewars.com/users/BecaLParker/completed_solutions) to get a feel for my work in these languages.
+> Take a look through [my GitHub repos](https://github.com/BecaLParker?tab=repositories) or [my Codewars solutions](https://www.codewars.com/users/BecaLParker/completed_solutions) to get a feel for my work in these languages.

-- Testing syntax and frameworks:
+Testing syntax and frameworks:
 - RSPEC (Ruby)
 - Capybara (Web UI testing)
 - Jasmine (Javascript)
 - Pester (Powershell)

-- Web: REACT, Ruby on Rails, HTML, CSS
+Web: REACT, Ruby on Rails, HTML, CSS

 ## Currently reading/working on